Back home from Hungary, and: what is blue-dye cloth?

 Indigo dye produced a beautiful dark blue color and was more colorfast than most methods used to dye cloth dark colors at the time.
-The patterns are achieved by block-printing a resist material onto the fabric before dying, originally beeswax, which worked well with the cold indigo dye bath used to stain the rest of the fabric.
+The patterns are achieved by block-printing a resist material onto the fabric before dyeing, usually a recipe containing beeswax, which worked well with the cold indigo dye bath used to stain the rest of the fabric.

 I'm going to give a quick rundown of the indigo-dying process, there are probably more detailed explanations out there but this is the gist.
 First, the fabric is pre-treated with soda water to remove any impurities and prepare it for the dye.
 Then the pattern is applied with printing blocks, the older ones were entirely wood-carved, the newer ones were made using copper for the pattern.

-Aren’t these blocks lovely?
+Aren't these blocks lovely?
 You can see more from the Tolna Blue-Dye workshop here.
-This is what a piece of fabric looks like after applying the resist but before dying:
+This is what a piece of fabric looks like after applying the resist but before dyeing:

 You then let the resist set completely.
 Once it's set, you dip and soak the fabric in a tub filled with indigo dye for a few minutes, then take it out and let the air oxidize the dye so that it begins to develop on the fabric, then you dip and soak the fabric again, then lift it out of the dye to oxidize further, and repeat this process many times to achieve the desired deep shade of blue.